What is seborrheic dermatitis?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.

 Treatment can reduce symptoms.
-The types of treatments most often used include:
+Treatments often include:

 - Antifungal shampoo, body wash, or cream.
 These contain medicines such as ketoconazole, fluconazole, selenium sulfide, or ciclopirox.